Psychology students talk about their experiences in the classroom and beyond.

 A study co-authored by Margaret Rooney ’07 found that men who frequently post selfies on social media are more likely to be narcissists than men who don’t.

-Sara Hynes, the Rosa Parks Social Justice intern, is helping to start a conversation about mental health on campus.
+Sara Hynes, the Rosa Parks Social Justice intern, helped start a conversation about mental health on campus.

 The study of psychology is an exciting journey into new ways of thinking about the nature and function of behavior.
 At Elmhurst, that journey involves unique opportunities to conduct research, work closely with faculty and engage in fieldwork.
 It’s no wonder that our graduates say that they feel well-prepared for their work in a wide range of setting, such as businesses, hospitals and social service agencies.